-The Facebook/Napalm girl case is once again a great example of this.
-On paper, it might make total sense to ban all photos of nude children, but in reality the issue is a lot more complex.
+The Facebook/Napalm girl case is again a great example of this.
+On paper, it might make total sense to ban all photos of nude children, but in reality, the issue is a lot more complex.
 Try to understand why your users would post things like that in the first place.
-Are they proud parents showing their babies first bath for instance?
+Are they proud parents showing their baby’s first bath for instance?
 Then consider what negative consequences it could have for your users and for your site to have pictures like this live.

-Of the five key elements to secure user buy-in for moderation, consistency is the hardest one to continuously achieve.
+Of the five key elements to secure user buy-in for moderation, consistency is the hardest one to achieve continuously.

 It is very easy to set the goal to be consistent, but a whole other thing to actually accomplish consistency.
 Particularly in moderation as the issue is made more difficult by multiple factors.